Updated May 24, 2023

-- An abstract class has an abstract method and non-abstract method i.e. abstract method without body and they can have methods with implementation also.
+- An abstract class has an abstract method and a non-abstract method, i.e., an abstract method without a body, and they can have methods with implementation.

 - An abstract class is used to provide the most common feature that is specific to different classes.
-Subclasses can provide a different implementation of those abstract methods according to their needs or requirement.
+Subclasses can implement those abstract methods differently according to their needs or requirement.

-- We cannot create an object of an abstract class using the ‘new ‘ operator, but we can still define its constructor which can only be invoked in the constructor of its subclass.
-Subclass constructor can access a superclass constructor to initialize its variable which might be using in the subclass for further requirement.
+- We cannot create an object of an abstract class using the ‘new’ operator, but we can still define its constructor, which can only be invoked in the constructor of its subclass.
+A subclass constructor can access a superclass constructor to initialize its variable, which might be used in the subclass for further requirements.

 Examples of Abstract Class in Java

 The following examples are given below:

 public class Human2 extends Human

 System.out.println("we like to have coffee.");

 public class TestHuman

 public static void main(String args)